KNGrimstad/KG/README.md

   KG - A Collection of Random scRNA-Seq Functions&nbsp;<img align = "right" src = "images/KG_logotype.png" width = "114.3" height = "127.275">
 </h1>

-This repository is composed of functions designed to make life easier for the owner of the repo.
+This repository is composed of functions and wrappers designed to make life easier for the owner of the repo.
 The functions included are all, in one way or another, related to processing and analysis of scRNA-seq data.

-Further descriptions will come.
+Some of these functions are exceptionally base, while others are used to construct figures of varying degrees of complexity and customizability.

 ---
 ## Installation